-The overall target of 84.31% was created by using the average of individual targets (i.e., a composite target).
+The overall performance percentage of 84.3% was created by using the average of individual performance percentages (i.e., a composite percentage).

-The targets for the individual indicators that make up the overall target were created from trend data and program input based on Department research of circumstances that impact performance capabilities.
+The percentages for the individual indicators that make up the overall performance objective were created from trend data and program input based on Department research of circumstances that impact performance capabilities.